Sasha-Yagupov2010/ESPboy_micro_reader/README.md

 Press the UP, DOWN buttons to select the colour of the text. to exit press the ESC button
 6 Enjoy using it =)

-There will be 3 example files in the data folder to demonstrate how it works.
-You can also change the firmware using the built-in wifi bootloader.
-The bootloader works on any device

-ESPboy_micro_reader control:
-pressing the LEFT, RIGHT buttons moves horizontally in the menu:

-1 - boot menu
-ESP creates an access point.
-You must be connected to the network from a computer or other device to download files. to exit, press any button

-2 - reading files
-Press the UP, DOWN buttons to select a file, after selection press button A to close the file press the ESC button

-3 - text color
-Press the UP, DOWN buttons to select the text color. to exit press ESC